-I wanted to take this piece to the next level with metallic detail.
-We used Rust-Oleum American Accents Champagne Gloss Metallic Latex Interior Paint to add stencil detail and border accent.
-We kept the hardware as is.
+I wanted to take this piece to the next level with an interesting metallic detail.
+We used Rust-Oleum American Accents Champagne Gloss Metallic Latex Interior Paint to add a Moroccan- inspired stencil detail and border accent.
 The drawer border stencil is Martha Stewart Crafts Laser-Cut Stencils, Flourish.

 I love the end product.
 It’s truly me.
 Some might not like the purple or the flourish details, but I do!
 This is what I love about DIY projects, making the piece your own.
-We can all take inspiration from what we see in Pinterest or Instagram, but I hope when it comes to the things we bring into our home, we don’t just emulate the look – we take inspiration and create our own version.
+We can all take inspiration from what we see in Pinterest or Instagram.
+For me, when it comes to the things I bring into my home, I don’t just emulate the look – I take inspiration and create my own version.
 I personally love the feeling of transforming something to reflect myself.
 I look forward to finding another piece to make my own soon!

 Save the DIY Chalk Paint Recipe for Later with this Pin!